 Hagay C. Volvovsky, Revising Economic Action and Social Structure: The Role of Embeddedness in the Age of Amazon

-Network scholars posit that networks provide better reputational enforcement than market reputation (i.e. the reputation that would emerge from a sample of market participants).
+Network scholars posit that networks provide better reputational enforcement than market reputation (i.e., the reputation that would emerge from a sample of market participants).
 In this view, reputational signals are local to social network neighborhoods.
 Because it is costly to communicate with strangers, and there is little reason to trust them, reputational signals are stronger in the presence of shared third parties and decay with network distance.
 Consequentially, reputational sanctions and norm enforcement are also local to the network.
-Yet, the rise of reputational aggregation platforms (RAP) such as Amazon and eBay call these mechanisms into question.
-This paper identifies an additional mechanism driving network-based reputational enforcement, one that places a boundary condition on both network and market based reputational enforcement.
-It argues that the informativeness of a reputational signal from A to B about C increases in relation to B’s belief that A used the same norms B would in making her evaluation of C. The closer A’s norms are to B’s, the more informative the signal.
-Although some exchanges rely on widely shared norms, many exchanges rely on locally shared understandings.
-Norms can and do differ across actors, thereby diluting the informativeness of reputational signals.
-But there are good reasons to believe that norms - and thus reputations and reputational enforcement - are local to social network neighborhoods.
-The more local the norms, the more local the reputation, which means platforms aggregating market reputation, such as Amazon and eBay won’t be as effective.
-Those function a lot better when norms are universal.
+Yet, the rise of reputational aggregation platforms such as Amazon and eBay call these mechanisms into question.
+In this paper, I identify an additional mechanism driving network-based reputational enforcement, one that places a boundary condition on both network and market based reputational enforcement.
+I argue that the informativeness of a reputational signal from A to B about C increases in relation to B’s belief that A used the same coordination framework B would in making her evaluation of C. The closer A’s framework is to B’s, the more informative the signal.
+When the underlying exchange relies on a well-established coordination framework, reputational signals from socially distant actors become informative, making market reputation and the platforms that aggregate it far more effective in providing reputational enforcement than social networks and reducing actors’ reliance on social networks for partner selection.
+Conversely when well-established frameworks are unavailable, reputational signals from strangers about whose frameworks you have little information become uninformative, rendering platforms ineffective.
+When that is the case, there are good reasons to believe that frameworks - and thus reputations and reputational enforcement – are local to social network neighborhoods, and social networks continue to play a large role in facilitating cooperation and guiding partner selection.

 Ray E. Reagans, Hagay C. Volvovsky and Ronald S. Burt, When Will they (ever) Learn?
 Identifying the Network Effect on Learning